A Touch Of Gold Lamé (Elvis and Nudie Cohn)

 The image below is of a lower resolution, but it’s also much less cropped.

 Sure, the gold suit is unique and legendary, and the Teddy Bear outfit is pretty flashy.
 But the coolest piece of clothing Nudie designed for Elvis has to be this black leather jacket.
 Elvis often wore it when he went horseriding at Graceland and the jacket can be seen in many of the candids from early 1968.

 When it appeared in auction in 2009, it became evident that Elvis really must have liked this jacket a lot since it showed plenty of wear, but it fetched $11.500 nonetheless.

 1957 | Elvis Presley Enterprises

-This Promotional Photo (available in two colors) has to be the earliest piece of merchandise that featured Elvis in his Gold Suit.
+This Promotional Photo is the earliest piece of merchandise that featured Elvis in his gold suit.
 It was produced in two sizes: 8 x 10, and 11 x 14 inch.

-1956 was the year the first wave of Elvis Presley Enterprises memorabilia flooded America.
-Only one such item carried Elvis in his Gold Suit, which may seem like a missed opportunity at first.
+1956 was the year that a giant wave of Elvis Presley Enterprises merchandise flooded America.
+Only one such item pictured Elvis in his gold suit, which may seem like a missed opportunity at first.
 But on the other hand, by 1957 the flood had dried up quite a bit and hardly any new items were produced by this time.

 1959 | RCA Victor